Course Outline

 Goal:

 Docendo discimus ("by teaching, we learn") - Latin proverb.
-The purpose of this task is to apply your ICT learning to create a product that demonstrates your learning across the semester.
-Your presentation can: • teach someone else how to use a new ICT application, skill or function OR showcase something you created over the semester, explaining how you created it; OR showcase yourself and your learning in the form of a "Who are you and what do you do?" presentation as demonstrated in class.
+The purpose of this task is to apply your ICT learning to create a product that demonstrates your learning across the trimester.
+Your presentation can: • teach someone else how to use a new ICT application, skill or function OR showcase something you created over the trimester, explaining how you created it; OR showcase yourself and your learning in the form of a "Who are you and what do you do?" presentation as demonstrated in class.
 This task will allow you to share your new knowledge and skills with your classmates.

 Product: Portfolio